dhdaines/paves/README.md

 even faster on large documents by running in parallel with the `max_workers` argument, which is the same as the one you will find in `concurrent.futures.ProcessPoolExecutor`.
-If you pass `None` it will use all your CPUs, but due to some unfortunate overhead (which will be fixed soon) this isn't so great, so 2-4 workers is best:
+If you pass `None` it will use all your CPUs, but due to some unavoidable overhead, it usually doesn't help to use more than 2-4:

 ```
 for page in extract(path, laparams, max_workers=2):